Who is Love Island’s Kai Fagan? Meet semi-professional rugby player from Manchester

-Who is Love Island star Kai Fagan?
+Who is Love Island star Kai?
 Meet the semi-professional rugby player from Manchester

 The rugby player said he has ‘quite high expectations’ and does not commit to anyone unless he is ‘absolutely buzzing’ over them